Neural Point-based Volumetric Avatar: Surface-guided Neural Points for Efficient and Photorealistic Volumetric Head

 We employ \emph{explicit} neural points in our {\name} to achieve more controllable deformation of the underlying implicit neural radiance field.
-Leveraging this geometry proxy can also significantly enhances the rendering efficiency (Sec.~\ref{sec:efficient}).
+Leveraging this geometry proxy can also significantly enhance the rendering efficiency (Sec.~\ref{sec:efficient}).

 Inspired by Point-NeRF~\cite{DBLP:conf/cvpr/XuXPBSSN22}, our representation consists of a set of neural points, denoted as $\mathcal{A} = \{(\bm{p}_i, \bm{f}_i) | i=1, \ldots, N\}$, where $\bm{p}_i \in \mathbb{R}^3$ denotes the location of point $i$, and $\bm{f}_i$ represents its associated feature.
 In our network, these features are learned in a variational auto-encoding style, similar to DAM~\cite{DBLP:journals/tog/LombardiSSS18} and PiCA~\cite{DBLP:conf/cvpr/MaSSWLTS21}, to create an animatable avatar.
 Specifically, the geometry sub-network in the decoder predicts a UV position map $\hat{\bm{G}}_o$ and a UV displacement map $\hat{\bm{G}}_d$. $\hat{\bm{G}}_o$ stores the vertex positions of a coarse head mesh.
 We apply additional intermediate supervision on the $256^2$ position map $\hat{\bm{G}}_o$ to obtain better expression control.
 To achieve better expressiveness of the point-based neural radiance field, we upsample the position map $\hat{\bm{G}}_o$ to $1024^2$ and incorporate the high-resolution displacement map $\hat{\bm{G}}_d$ to compensate for inaccuracy contained in the coarse geometry.
 By compositing the upsampled $\hat{\bm{G}}_o$ and $\hat{\bm{G}}_d$, we determine the positions of the neural points.
 The final neural points can adjust their positions adaptively around the surface, as we only apply a regularization term to penalize unreasonably large displacements.